Welcome to Geneva Airport

-With ever-increasing passenger numbers, the airport is undergoing a large expansion programme, offering improved passenger facilities both airside and landside, more gates for planes and revised security procedures to meet Geneva Airport’s Schengen requirements.Guide section
+With ever-increasing passenger numbers, the airport at Geneva is undergoing a large expansion programme, offering improved passenger facilities both airside and landside, more gates for planes and revised security procedures to meet Geneva Airport’s Schengen requirements.Guide section

 Quick, convenient and comfortable Geneva Airport transfers